kdwolski/domain-switcher/README.md

 - Using the 'Load unpacked extension' button, select the newly generated 'dist' directory.

 ## Notes
+- Define the available domains in the extension's option page.
+Right click on extension icon and select 'Options'.
 - If you want to modify the current version, you should use the `/app` directory when installing the extension in Development mode, otherwise you will have to build each time to see your changes.

 ## Credits